wunderbyte/gui-spirits/README.md

 ]);
 ```

-This of course becomes tedious to set up whenever we create a new component, so we will instead assign our plugins once and for all and reexport the `summon` method with all the plugins baked in.
-Plugins are instantiated [lazily](https://en.wikipedia.org/wiki/Lazy_initialization), so we can register as many as we like even if they are rarely used.
-Let's register some reference plugins to see how that might work.
+This of course becomes tedious to set up whenever we create a new component, so we will assign our plugins once and for all and reexport the `summon` method with all the plugins baked in.
+Plugins are instantiated [lazily](https://en.wikipedia.org/wiki/Lazy_initialization), so we can register as many plugins as we like even if they are rarely used.
+Let's see how that works with some reference plugins.

 ```js